-Is one of your New Year’s resolutions to keep current with your social media platforms?
-Then you’re in luck!
 Today we are discussing how to best strategize for a strong Instagram presence.
-In the new year, Instagram continues to play an important, if not the most important, role for businesses investing time in social media for marketing purposes.
-This year there’s a few new ideas to become aware of and others you’ll want to continue practicing.
+Instagram continues to play an important, if not the most important, role for businesses investing time in social media for marketing purposes.
+This year there are a few new ideas to become aware of and others you’ll want to continue practicing.

 When you begin to strategize your Instagram game plan you must first consider how Instagram’s algorithm works.
 Users scrolling through their Instagram feed aren’t seeing the most recent posts, but seeing content Instagram believes to be the most relevant to the viewer.
 Instagram’s algorithm is set up to reward users who actively engage with their followers.
 This means replying to both comments and DMs within 60 minutes as well as posting relevant content your followers want to engage with.
 By relevant we mean sharing moments of your day and highlighting both staff and patients (make sure to tag them in the photo!).
 The more effort you put into engaging your follower base, the more Instagram will feature your account– which is the ultimate goal for every business account!